GoogleCloudPlatform/ai-on-gke/jupyter-on-gke/README.md

 * Helm
 * Gcloud

 > **_NOTE:_** Terraform keeps state metadata in a local file called `terraform.tfstate`.
 Deleting the file may cause some resources to not be cleaned up correctly even if you delete the cluster.
-We suggest using `terraform destory` before reapplying/reinstalling.
+We suggest using `terraform destroy` before reapplying/reinstalling.

 ### JupyterHub